Hayfa-Adam/My-Portfolio/README.md

 **Welcome to my GitHub profile👋 Here is important information about me:**

-I am a highly motivated professional transitioning into the dynamic and data-driven world of data analytics.
-With a robust foundation in accounting and finance , education, and professional roles across various sectors, I bring a unique blend of analytical thinking, problem-solving skills, and strong interpersonal abilities.
-My goal is to leverage these skills, combined with my newly acquired technical expertise, to make a meaningful impact in data analytics and business intelligence.
+I am an accounting and finance graduate with a passion for data analysis.
+I have had the opportunity to work across various industries, including education, design, customer service and accounting and finance.
+Throughout these experiences, I have developed a range of key skills, such as effective time management, problem-solving, and the ability to communicate with diverse stakeholders, including students and suppliers.

+I am currently enrolled in an 8-weeks intensive Data Skills Bootcamp with Just IT Training, aiming to consolidate my skills further and become a data analyst.
+I am focused on enhancing my proficiency in Excel, Tableau, and Power BI to effectively clean, organize, analyse, and visualize data, making it easier for decision-making processes.

+My immediate goal is to establish myself as a Junior Data Analyst role in a financial environment, where I can leverage my existing knowledge and acquire new skills.
+I have completed several data projects using Excel, SQL, Python, Tableau, and Power BI, which are showcased in my GitHub and Tableau Public portfolios.

-## Location and Contact
+## **Location and Contact**

   🌍**Based in**: Stoke-on-Trent, England.

   ✉️**Connect with me**: [LinkedIn Profile ](https://uk.linkedin.com/in/hayfa-adam)

-##  **About Me:**